STYJ/LearnBlockchain.dev/content/docs/learn/blockchain/_index.md

 // block can be further deconstructed into block header & list of transactions
 // therefore hash(block header & list of transactions) = block hash
 ```
-The field "output of the hash of the previous block" is therefore referring to the block hash of the previous block.
-This is equivalent to the output generated by hashing the previous block.
+Hence the field "previous block hash" is referencing to the block hash generated by hashing the previous block!

-{{< figure src="/block_with_header.png" alt="A block containing a block header" caption="A block containing a block header" height="300" >}}
+{{< figure src="/block_with_header.png" alt="A block with its block header" caption="A block with its block header" height="300" width="auto" >}}

-In the example block above, this block has a block hash value of (`0x328ac0f2...`) which is computed by hashing together the previous block header (`0xe732e3c9`) and the list of transactions.
+The block above has a block hash of `0x328ac0f2...`.
+This hash is computed by hashing together the block header (containing the previous block header `0xe732e3c9`) and the list of transactions.

 ### Putting it all together
+Reiterating the points mentioned earlier:

+1. A block hash is generated by hashing a block.

+2. Blocks are “connected” via a field / parameter in the block header which is commonly referred to as the “previous block hash”.

-{{< figure src="/chain_of_blocks_with_header.png" alt="A chain of blocks with header" caption="A chain of blocks with headers"  >}}
+{{< figure src="/chain_of_blocks_with_header.png" alt="An example of a chain of blocks connected via their block headers" caption="An example of a chain of blocks connected via their block headers"  >}}

+The product of this design is what enables the automatic, immediate and instant propagation of any changes from an earlier block to the latest block!

+To illustrate this point better, imagine that you have a blockchain with 3 blocks (just like in the diagram above).....